Center for the Built Environment: Research

 CBE provides information about its research areas and publications on its website.
-More than 440 works by researchers affiliated with CBE are available to the public on the center's eScholarship page.
+More than 620 works by researchers affiliated with CBE are available to the public on the center's eScholarship page.

-Its Research Team and Advisory Board guides CBE's research program.
-The CBE Advisory Board includes manufacturers, building owners, facility managers, contractors, architects, engineers, government agencies, and professional associations.
+Its research team and advisory board guides CBE's research program.
+The CBE advisory board includes manufacturers, building owners, facility managers, contractors, architects, engineers, government agencies, and professional associations.
 The research team includes people from across UC Berkeley's campus, with both staff scientists and graduate students, as well as scientists from Lawrence Berkeley National Lab and visiting experts from industry and other research institutions.

 Directors

-The Center for the Built Environment is directed by Professor Edward Arens.
-Arens is Professor Emeritus of Architecture at the University of California, Berkeley.
-In addition to serving as director, Arens is active in technical and standards committees of American Society of Heating, refrigerating, and Air-Conditioning Engineers (ASHRAE), and co-founded the Society of Building Science Educators (SBSE).
-He has been principal investigator for a large number of state, federal, and industry grants addressing building energy performance, indoor environmental quality criteria, field monitoring procedures, and architectural aerodynamics.
-His research focuses on commercial/institutional buildings.
-Professor Arens started UC's Building Science Laboratory in 1980 after heading the Architectural Research Section at the National Bureau of Standards.
+The Center for the Built Environment is directed by Gail Brager.
+Brager has been a Professor in the College of Environmental Design since 1984 and also serves as the Director of the Center for Environmental Design Research and Associate Dean of the Graduate Division at UC Berkeley.
+Her research addresses the sustainable design, operation, and assessment of buildings, with a focus on thermal comfort and adaptation, occupant well-being, natural ventilation, and personalized environmental control.
+Brager was the founding Chair of the Research Committee of the US Green Building Council.
+She is also an ASHRAE Fellow and past president of the Golden Gate ASHRAE Chapter.

-Gail S. Brager is CBE’s Associate Director and has been a Professor in the College of Environmental Design since 1984.
-Her primary research efforts are in mixed-mode buildings, which combine natural and mechanical ventilation.
-Brager is the Director of the Center for Environmental Design Research and Associate Dean of the Graduate Division at University of California, Berkeley.
-Professor Brager was the founding Chair of the Research Committee of the US Green Building Council.
-She won the Ralph Nevins award in 1989.
-She is also an ASHRAE Fellow and past-president of the Golden Gate ASHRAE Chapter.
+Stefano Schiavon is CBE’s Associate Director of Research, as well as Professor of Architecture and Civil and Environmental Engineering at UC Berkeley and Associate Dean for Research at the College of Environmental Design.
+He conducts research focused on reducing energy consumption in buildings while improving indoor environmental quality, including personal comfort models and systems, occupant satisfaction, underfloor air distribution (UFAD), radiant systems, air movement, thermal comfort and statistical modeling.

 Industry Consortium

-The CBE has multiple partners from industry and government organizations, which contribute to research activity by keeping the Center focused on current issues/research.
+The CBE has multiple partners from industry and government organizations, which contribute to research activity by keeping the Center focused on current issues and research.
 As a CBE member or as a sponsor, partners have opportunities that include: influencing the direction of the research, access to facilities, access tools and trained personnel, access to research studies results, influence cost-effectiveness, association with diverse industries, staff training and recruiting opportunities, corporate responsibility and community relations.